steemit/whitepaper/whitepaper.md

 ### Justifying Minimum Balances

-The concept of forcing users to maintain a minimum balance flows naturally from the value of a user.
+The concept of forcing users to maintain a minimum balance flows naturally from the value of a user[^fn10].
 Anyone running a business knows that every single user has significant value.
 Businesses spend anywhere from $30 to $200 to acquire a user.
 Sometimes they pay users directly, other times they pay for advertizing, and still other times entire companies are bought just for their user base.
 After a company acquires a user they often given them many _free services_ just to keep them around long enough to monetize them through some other means.

-Ripple uses a minimum balance that scales with account resource use and requires that new accounts get funded with at least this minimum balance.
+Ripple uses a minimum balance[^fn11] that scales with account resource use and requires that new accounts get funded with at least this minimum balance.
 Currently this minimum balance is about $0.15 which is greater than the $0.10 we estimated would allow someone to transact freely at least once per week.

 A blockchain can enforce a minimum value per user through the simple process of requiring a minimum balance.
 Any business that wishes to bring a new customer to the blockchain can pre-fund that user’s account with the minimum balance that would allow them to transact.
 Requiring a relatively large fee ($1.00) to sign up new users will naturally force anyone offering free accounts to vet the quality and uniqueness of each account before registering them with the blockchain.